UWDATA515/uwdata515.github.io/software.md

 ## 2. Ensure that Git is installed.

 Type `git --version` into the terminal.
 If the terminal prints out any version number, you are successful.
 For example, my Macbook Pro returns `git version 2.24.1 (Apple Git-126)` and my Windows 10 WSL system returns `s`.
+You MUST have git working on your terminal for this course.
+Please come into office hours if you can't get it to work.

 ### Mac OS Note: Some students reported an error with ``git``:
 ```